astronomer/docs/astro/airflow-alerts.md

 2. [Verify a Single Sender Identity](https://sendgrid.com/docs/ui/sending-email/sender-verification/).
 Because you're sending emails only for internal administrative purposes, a single sender identity is sufficient for integrating with Astro.
 The email address you verify here is used as the sender for your Airflow alert emails.

-3. Create a key using SendGrid's web API.
+3. Create a Sendgrid API key.
 In SendGrid, go to **Email API** > **Integration Guide**.
 Follow the steps to generate a new API key using SendGrid's Web API and cURL.

+    For more information, see [Sendgrid documentation](https://docs.sendgrid.com/ui/account-and-settings/api-keys#creating-an-api-key).

 4. Skip the step for exporting your API key to your development environment.
 Instead, execute the generated curl code directly in your command line, making sure to replace `$SENDGRID_API_KEY` in the `--header` field with your copied key.